-Refreshing Cucumber and Mint Mule Drink
+Mule Drink with Refreshing Cucumber and Mint

+You are going to want to try this new mule drink.
 This weekend, my husband and I decided to spice up our usual Moscow Mule recipe and make a refreshing cucumber and mint mule drink.
 We have come to love this cold, refreshing, copper-mugged drink, and although we were hesitant to tamper with perfection–we decided to branch out of our comfort zone!
 Using ingredients from our garden we came up with this Moscow Mule variation.

 Mule Drink – The Perfect Summer Cocktail